KK1234-stack/KK1234-stack/README.md

 - 👋 Hi, I’m KK @KK1234-stack
 - 👀 I’m interested in Cyber security and Back-end development
-- 🌱 I’m currently learning JS and back-end dev
+- 🌱 I’m currently learning Cybersecurity fundamentals and tools
 - 💞️ I’m looking to collaborate on projects related to cyber-security and back-end dev
 - 📫 How to reach me
 - email-> korabk.cs.22@nitj.ac.in